Albino animals look the way they do because of a lack of melanin in their skin.

 Atmospheric conditions have turned the bark of trees into a darker color, which meant that the peppered moth needed to also change in order to survive.

-The RSPB (Royal Society for the Protection of Birds) has reported that sea-birds are after thought to have melanism, when in fact they have just picked up oil from the sea.
+The RSPB (Royal Society for the Protection of Birds) has reported that sea-birds were later thought to have melanism, when in fact they have just picked up oil from the sea.

 This does not cause sea-birds to actually contract melanism, but rather simply gives the appearance of having the condition.

-The organisation also stated that diet can have a huge effect on the skin pigmentation of birds, and hemp-seed and oil could make these creatures turn black over time.
+The organization also stated that diet can have a huge effect on the skin pigmentation of birds, and hemp-seed and oil could make these creatures turn black over time.

 For humans, melanin can be highly beneficial.
 All of our bodies need melanin for the brain and nervous system to work properly, so having more of it than the next person certainly isn’t a bad thing.